New for 2021 -- 4 anglers maximum!

-With a huge run of Sockeye and King Salmon, Rainbows gorge on eggs and flesh growing to large proportions.
+Huge runs of Sockeye and King Salmon draw the Rainbows to gorge on eggs and flesh growing to large proportions.
 Two Yurt combines many streams and offers every imaginable type of water, from freestone pocket water to long spring creek glides.

 - By late June the mighty King Salmon enter the river pulling Rainbow Trout up stream from both the Yelovka and Kamchatka river drainages.